 This means that as a mobile home owner, you must be able to research and make the best decision for your needs in order to walk away with the highest profit from the sale.
 Your primary options are to sell via the traditional retail market, which functions similarly to selling a home, or to sell through the wholesale market, where a broker will directly purchase your home for a wholesale price.
 Each opportunity has its own pros and cons and it is important for you to understand the distinctions and opportunities of each to make a good decision.

 Because selling is often more cost effective than choosing to move your mobile home, it is crucial that you be able to earn the maximum profit when you sell your home.
 This guide will help you to understand different valuation methods and markets so that you can make the right choice for your home.

 Mobile homes sell for various prices which are affected by the mobile home itself, the lot, the condition, the park, the community, original manufacturing standards, the size, category, and even whether you’re including furniture in the sale.
 Because there are so many variables, most online quotes are an estimate and won’t reflect the full actual cost of sale.
 However, you can check the value to decide how much you can sell it for using one of two methods; market value and appraisal.

-We provide market value reports for $5.99 for a retail report and $1.99 for an additional wholesale report.
-This report is generated based on our extensive database of mobile homes for sale around the country and we use information to compare the condition, amenities, park, and demand in the area to create a comprehensive value range that is similar to a bluebook value, but not as model specific.
-We include a full report on your home as well as comparisons, allowing you to easily see what you can potentially sell your home for.
+We provide retail market value reports for only $24 and we’ll give you the wholesale report as a bonus, for free.
+This report is generated based on our extensive database of mobile homes for sale around the country.
+We use information to compare the year, condition, size, and demand in the area to create a comprehensive value range that is similar to a bluebook value, but not as model specific.
+All Price Comparison Reports are: